formers/former/README.md

 # Features

-## Out-of-the-box integration to Bootstrap
+## Out-of-the-box integration to Bootstrap and Foundation

-So that's pretty nice, but so far that just looks like a modification of Laravel's Form class I mean, what's so Bootstrappy about all that ?
+So that's pretty nice, but so far that just looks like a modification of Laravel's Form class I mean, what's so fancy about all that ?
 That's where the magic underneath lies : Former recognizes when you create an horizontal or vertical form, and goes the extra mile of wrapping each field in a control group, all behind the scenes.
 That means that when you type this :

 ```php